AguaClara/UASB/Reports and Manuals/fall2018report_draft1.md

 [EM: Hello, UASB team!
 For context, my comments will be underneath the paragraph in which I am referring to.
 Any questions, as always, contact aguaclaragraders@gmail.com!]

 ## Abstract
-Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design of modified, pilot-scale UASB reactor originally developed in an EPA P3 proposal.
+Since Spring 2017, the AguaClara Upflow Anaerobic Sludge Blanket (UASB) Team has been working on a detailed design of modified, pilot-scale UASB reactor..
 A UASB reactor treats wastewater anaerobically and produces biogas as a by-product.
 Working towards that goal, the team has created Python code to record the design process and calculations for this AguaClara UASB.

 For Fall 2018, the team will continue design work on the UASB with the goal of completing a full design.
 Once this is done, the team will begin preparations for fabrication and implementation of the UASB at the Ithaca Area Wastewater Treatment Plant (IAWWTF).
-Additionally, the team will conduct research on the flow patterns through the UASB, to ensure the reactor to will work optimally and not short-circuit.
+Another goal for the semester is to begin researching flow patterns through the UASB to optimize treatment and prevent short-circuiting.

 [EM: Great start - very clear and easy to understand.
-I would take out the part about the EPA proposal, it's not relevant.]
+I would take out the part about the EPA proposal, it's not relevant.
+Addressed -IC]

 ## Introduction

 Many countries in the world lack proper access to wastewater treatment and release their wastewater directly into the environment untreated.
 The organic and fecal matter present in domestic water can cause harmful effects to the environment and on human health.

 Organic matter in wastewater is broken down by bacteria that feed on it, consuming oxygen in the process.
 Depletion of dissolved oxygen levels in water can threaten and kill aquatic life.
 Additionally, nutrients such as nitrogen and phosphorus present in high concentrations in wastewater can lead to explosive algal growth in waterways, which depletes oxygen levels and can create dead zones through a process known as [eutrophication](https://oceanservice.noaa.gov/facts/eutrophication.html).
 Fecal matter in wastewater can also cause the spread of infectious waterborne diseases like cholera, salmonella, and diarrhea, making it a huge threat to public health.

 The current technology in the United States for treating municipal wastewater requires long retention times, large land areas and high monetary and energy costs.
 The large infrastructure and associated costs make conventional wastewater treatment unfeasible for small communities, who then resort to directly discharging their wastewater into streams.
 This problem can be addressed with the use of Upflow Anaerobic Sludge Blanket (UASB) reactors.